takayuki-matsushima/prompt_machine/README.md

-# GENERATIVE MACHINE 2
+# GENERATIVE MACHINE | PROMPT MACHINE

-This is the "PROMPT MACHINE" that generates professional-level prompts using AI.
-Built for easy deployment on GitHub + Vercel.
+This is a prompt generation tool with real-time translation, built for deployment on Vercel.